prof3ssorSt3v3/mad9034/docs/modules/week9/README.md

-# Week 9: Mapping Key Flows and Ideating
+# Class 9: Mapping Key Flows and Ideating

 ::: warning Required Preparation
 For optimal engagement and understanding, please review this module before class.